 Dates are a fruit that are naturally sweet.
 They are an excellent way to replace sugar in many recipes.
 Dates are also known for having a texture that is "sticky", which makes them popular in many energy ball recipes and granola bar recipes.

-Dates are an excellent replacement to sugar.
-As discussed above in the nutrition section, they do contain sugar, however they also contain many vitamins and minerals, including Fiber.
+There is no added sugar in this recipe.
+The dates are an excellent replacement to sugar.
+Dates do contain a natural sugar, however, they also contain many vitamins and minerals, including Fiber.

 Dates are best when stored in the refrigerator to help preserve the quality.
 They can also be kept in the freezer for extended periods of time.